List of awards and nominations received by Ellie Goulding

-English singer-songwriter Ellie Goulding has won 35 awards from 94 nominations.
-Among her awards, Goulding has seventeen BMI London Awards (including the BMI President's Awards), two Brit Awards, a Brits Billion Award, a Billboard Music Award, two Glamour Awards, a Global Award, one MTV Italian Music Award, an NRJ Music Award, a Q Award, a Time100 Impact Award, a Teen Choice Award and Variety's Decade Award.
+The English singer-songwriter Ellie Goulding has won 35 awards from 100 nominations.
+Among her awards, Goulding has seventeen BMI London Awards (including the BMI President's Awards), two Brit Awards, a Brits Billion Award, a Billboard Music Award, two Glamour Awards, a Global Award, one MTV Italian Music Award, an NRJ Music Award, a Q Award, a Time100 Impact Award, a Teen Choice Award and Varietys Decade Award.
 Goulding has received two nominations at the Grammy Awards in the categories Best Pop Solo Performance (2016) and Best Pop Dance Recording (2024).
 At the 2019 Variety Hitmakers Awards ceremony, she was honored with the Decade Award.

-For her constant activism on climate-change awareness and support to LGBTQ+ community, Goulding has been honored with the Ally Award by the Attitude Awards, the Global Leadership Award (2017) and named Humanitarian of the Year (2022) by the United Nations Foundation and in the TIME100 Impact Awards with the Impact Award.
+For her constant activism on climate-change awareness and support to LGBTQ+ community, Goulding has been honored with the Ally Award by the Attitude Awards, the Global Leadership Award (2017) and named Humanitarian of the Year (2022) by the United Nations Foundation and in the Time100 Impact Awards with the Impact Award.
 In 2023, Goulding was awarded with The Praeses Elit Award from Trinity College Dublin, which is given to those who have left an impact in their respective fields.

 On January 10, 2024.
-Goulding was announced as the 11th recipient of The Perfect World Foundation Award and was named Conservationist of the Year 2024.
+Goulding was announced as the 11th recipient of the Perfect World Foundation Award and was named Conservationist of the Year 2024.